KhalelAlbuquerque/KhalelAlbuquerque/README.md

 ### Hello, i'm Khalel! 👋

-💻 Passionate developer.
-I am a FullStack developer and am always looking to learn and improve my skills.
+💻 I am a FullStack developer and am always looking to learn and improve my skills.

 🚀 My interests include become a better professional and gain experience.
 I'm excited to contribute to the developer community and build innovative solutions.